 We need to empower a comprehensive view of the universe.
 It seems from here, that Euler’s base-2 notation is a natural way to order an explosive amount of spheres that are the finite-infinite relation and the best way to answer James Peebles criticism (from his Nobel laureate speech, 2019) that “…in fact, we have no good theory of such a thing as the beginning.”

 This study has been idiosyncratic for the past ten years.
-It might be time to come of age.
+It just might come of age…

 - This document: Started on Thursday, July 20, 2021 @ 8 AM